Machine-Learned Exclusion Limits without Binning

 \section{Conclusions}

 The Machine-Learned Likelihoods method can be used to obtain discovery significances and exclusion limits for additive new physics scenarios.
 It uses a single classifier and its full one-dimensional output, which allows the estimation of the signal and background PDFs needed for statistical inference.
 In this paper, we extend the MLL method to obtain exclusion significances and improve its performance by using the KDE method to extract the corresponding PDFs from the ML output.
+We found that the small fluctuations of the machine learning output around the optimal value translate into non-smooth PDFs.
+We verify that this problem can be handled by averaging the output of several independent machine-learning realizations.
+But mostly, we show that these small fluctuations do not have a major impact on the final significance.

-Although the binning of the classifier output is always possible, irrespective of the dimensionality of the original variables, we demonstrate that computing the PDFs with a non-parametric method such as KDE, avoiding the binning, enhances the performance.
-By analyzing toy models generated with Gaussian distribution of different dimensions, we showed that MLL with KDE outperforms the BL method when dealing with high-dimensional data, while for low-dimensional data all the methods converge to the results obtained with the true PDFs.
+Although the binning of the classifier output is always possible, irrespective of the dimensionality of the original variables, we verify that computing the PDFs with a non-parametric method such as KDE to avoid the binning, enhances the performance.
+By analyzing toy models generated with Gaussian distribution of different dimensions (with and without correlation between signal and background), we showed that MLL with KDE outperforms the BL method (with both linear and non-linear bins) when dealing with high-dimensional data, while for low-dimensional data all the methods converge to the results obtained with the true PDFs.